dvn0813/sustainability_robotics_3D_printer/README.md

 ## Homing Adjustments
 Please note that the Z-Axis adjustments are dependent on the position of the PINDA (Prusa INDuktion Autoleveling Sensor).
-Should the syringe holding part be changed or the PINDA be reattached, after-homing-values need to be adjusted accordingly
+Should the syringe holding part be changed or the PINDA be reattached, after-homing-values will need to be adjusted accordingly.